This article contains affiliate links. If you make a purchase through these links, we may earn a small commission at no extra cost to you. Learn more.

 Hitch and tow connections: If you're towing, inspect the hitch, safety chains, breakaway cable, and electrical connections.
 Give everything a good tug.
 Rattle the coupler.
 Make sure your weight distribution bars are properly tensioned if you use them.

 Slide-outs and awnings: Retract everything and make sure it's fully secured.
 Check that slide seals are clean and intact.
-A loose awning at highway speed is a disaster waiting to happen — I've seen them rip right off the side of a rig.
+A loose awning at highway speed is a disaster waiting to happen — I've seen them rip right off the side of a rig on I-40 in New Mexico.

 Interior quick-check: Make sure the fridge door is latched, cabinets are closed, and nothing's going to become a projectile when you hit the brakes.
 Secure your coffee maker, instant pot, and anything on the counters.
 Check that the LP gas detector is working.